Lusophone Films in the UGA Media Desk

 Jobim, Jon Hendricks.

 From Brazil comes this musical tribute to Antonio Carlos Jobim (1927-1994), co-founder and leading composer of the Bossa Nova.
-UGA Libraries Media Department: VHS 2518.1.
+UGA Libraries Media Desk: VHS 2518.1.
 Not rated.

 Black Orpheus = Orfeu Negro